San Antonio Property Division Lawyers

 When a marriage ends, everything the couple owns must be divided between the two parties.
 Many people think their property will be divided equally between the two parties.
 However, that is not the standard in Texas.
 In Texas, property in a divorce is subject to equitable, or fair, division.
 Although this can mean a 50-50 split between the two parties, that is not a certainty.

 It is vital to have a dedicated advocate on your side to help ensure that you receive an equitable share of assets in the divorce.
 Otherwise, you may receive a share that is not representative of the effort and contributions that you gave to the marriage.
-I am attorney Matthew Obermeier, and I serve as an advocate for individuals throughout San Antonio who are working through asset division or other family law matters.
+The attorneys on our team at The Law Offices of Matthew J. Obermeier, P.C., serve as advocates for individuals throughout San Antonio who are working through asset division or other family law matters.

 How Are Assets Divided?